J.P. Crawford Player Props: Mariners vs. Giants

-J.P.
-Crawford -- with a slugging percentage of .583 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the San Francisco Giants, with Keaton Winn on the mound, on July 4 at 4:35 PM ET.
+On Wednesday, J.P.
+Crawford (hitting .316 in his past 10 games) and the Seattle Mariners face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Giants.
+He racked up two hits (going 2-for-4 with a double) in his most recent game against the Giants.

 J.P.
 Crawford Game Info & Props vs. the Giants